gridap/GridapROMs.jl/docs/src/steady.md

 ## Online phase

-This step consists in computing the ROManifolds approximation for any desired parameter.
+This step consists in computing the GridapROMs approximation for any desired parameter.
 We consider, for e.g., 10 parameters distributed uniformly on `D`

 ```julia
 μon = realization(D;nparams=10,rand=true)